nutanix-japan/ansible-ntnx/README.md

 Login (ssh) to your CentOS server and execute the following commands to install Ansible server.

-This lab assumes that you will be using a linux user with sudo permissions.
+This procedure assumes that you will be using a linux user with sudo permissions.

 Installing pre-requisites and ansible: